 I work with College of Engineering students and L&S humanities & social science students (specializing in government, law, and public policy).
 I'm also the liaison to the Transfer Student Center, which means I help ensure that our awesome transfer student population has the support and information needed to move forward in career exploration and planning, even whilst adapting to this new environment.
 What's cool about my job: I get to go beyond the small talk of everyday life to delve into important discussions about what people want from life and who they want to be!

 What's the best career advice anyone has given you?

 “Comparison is the thief of joy.”
-It’s only natural that you’ll compare yourself to your peers, but try not to think solely along the lines of “keeping up” with everyone else.
-Make sure to consider what courses, internships, extracurricular activities, and career paths spark real interest, and never forget that your career journey is your own, not anyone else’s.
+It’s only natural that you’ll compare yourself to others, but try not to think solely along the lines of “keeping up” with everyone else.
+Be sure to consider what courses, internships, activities, and career paths spark real interest, and never forget that your career journey is your own, not anyone else’s.

 Grocery shopping (Yes, I think of that as a hobby!
-It's honestly my dream to live above or right next to a Trader Joe's); Reading food blogs and trying out new recipes; Board games with friends; Yoga; City-building/simulator video games; Journaling-- I've kept journals since I was 8 years old!
-(My very first journal mainly entailed me professing my love for chicken nuggets)
+It's my dream to live above or right next to a Trader Joe's); Reading food blogs and trying out recipes; Board games; Yoga; City-building/simulator video games; Journaling-- I've kept journals since I was 8 years old!